Stress Disorder

 4. Connect with nature: Spending time in nature has been shown to reduce stress and enhance overall well-being.
 Whether it's going for a walk in a green space, tending to indoor plants, or interacting with animals, incorporating nature into your life can have a calming effect.

-6. Build a support network: Research indicates that having a strong support network can increase resilience and make stress more manageable.
+6. Build a support network: Research indicates that strong support networks can increase resilience and make stress more manageable.
 Seek support from trusted friends, family members, and colleagues.
 Sharing your feelings and experiences can make stressful situations feel more manageable.
+This support network may include:

 • Friends and family: Sharing your feelings with those close to you can make a significant difference, as they may provide support or assistance with the stressors you're facing.